 Thousands of families urgently need shelter and support.

 ShelterBox is responding.
 A team is on the ground in Malawi distributing aid to vulnerable families who need it most.
-Teams are working with local Rotary contacts and partners as well as talking to community members to see how your support can best help some of the hardest hit areas that will not otherwise receive aid.
+Teams are working with local Rotary contacts and partners as well as talking to community members to see how your support can best help some of the hardest hit areas.

-ShelterBox works to understand each communities needs, and provide exactly what they need to self recover.
+ShelterBox works to understand each community’s needs and provide exactly what they need to self recover.
 Right now, teams on the ground delivering aid to vulnerable families affected by this terrible disaster.

 ABOUT CYCLONE IDAI